 Your loved one is automatically enrolled in ElderShield if they are a Singapore citizen or Permanent Resident with a Medisave account at age 40, unless they opt out of the scheme.
 They can check their ElderShield coverage through the CPF Board's website, at

 The form you download depends on the insurer your loved one is covered under:

 Confirm your loved one cannot perform three or more Activities of Daily Living by going for an assessment by an approved IDAPE assessor.
 The list of appointed assessors is

 Visit to the appointed assessor - $100 per assessment

 Complete the ElderShield Claim Form and hand them to the assessor, who will fill in the necessary sections and submit them to their ElderShield insurer.

 If your loved one is assessed to be severely disabled, AIC will reimburse the amount to them.

-If you have opted-out of ElderShield earlier, and wish to opt-in, please note that you need to be age 64 year old and younger, and your re-entry into the scheme will be subject to underwriting.
+If your loved one haS opted-out of ElderShield earlier, and wish to opt-in, please note that they need to be age 64 year old and younger, and their re-entry into the scheme will be subject to underwriting.